shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 * In a series of three or more items, use a comma before the sentence's final conjugation (and, or) — for example, *Bundles and plugins can provide their own resources like assets, controllers, services, or tests*.

-* Place a comma after an introductory word or phrase — for example, *Also, each plugin is represented as a composer package*.
+* Place a comma after an introductory word or phrase — for example, *Also, each plugin is represented as a Composer package*.

 * Use a semicolon, a period, or a dash before a conjunctive adverb, such as *otherwise, however*.
 Place a comma after the conjunctive adverb.